Floorp-Projects/Floorp/dom/docs/ipc/jsactors.rst

 ``sendAsyncMessage``
 ````````````````````

-    sendAsyncMessage("SomeMessage", value);
+    sendAsyncMessage("SomeMessage", value[, transferables]);

-Where `value` is anything  that can be serialized using the structured clone algorithm.
-Additionally, a ``nsIPrincipal`` can be sent without having to manually serializing and deserializing it.
+The ``value`` is anything that can be serialized using the structured clone algorithm.
+Additionally, a ``nsIPrincipal`` can be sent without having to manually serialize and deserialize it.

+The ``transferables`` argument is an optional array of `Transferable`_ objects.
+Note that transferable objects like ``ArrayBuffers`` are not transferable across process and their contents will just be copied into the serialized data.
+However, ``transferables`` are still useful for objects like ``MessageChannel`` ports, as these can be transferred across process boundaries.

 .. note::
     Cross Process Object Wrappers (CPOWs) cannot be sent over JSWindowActors.